Trust vs. Mistrust: Psychosocial Stage 1

 Communicate with your partner and friends.

-With the knowledge of your trust issues at hand, talk to friends, family, and your partner about how these trust issues make you feel.
-This is a risk in itself, but it’s one that will pay off.
+With the knowledge of your trust issues, talk to friends, family, and your partner about how these trust issues make you feel.
+This is a risk in itself, but it will pay off.
 Open and honest communication will help put everyone on the same page.
-You may find that your friends, family, or partner were not aware of these trust issues.
-They can use this information to adjust how they communicate or behave with you in order to build trust more effectively.
+You may find that your friends, family, or partner are unaware of these trust issues.
+They can use this information to adjust how they communicate or behave with you to build trust more effectively.

 Reach out to a mental health professional.